To see other blog posts by topic:

 How to Save Money Building a Tiny House

 Are you looking for ways to save money building a tiny house?
 Look no further!
 Here at Wild Abundance, we’ve designed and built dozens of tiny homes using various money-saving techniques.
-In this post, we’ll share some cost saving tips for building a tiny house on a budget.
+In this post, we’ll share some cost saving tips for building a tiny house on a budget and show you ways to save money when building a home without sacrificing quality or functionality.

 Break down your budget

 One of our no-brainer tips to save money building a tiny house is to create a budget.
-This way, you can ensure you’re not spending money you don’t have.
+This way, you can ensure you’re not spending money you don’t have and see clearly where you should save money when building a house.
 We like to break out tiny house building budgets into four categories: design and planning, materials, labor, and other expenses.

 Check out the video below to learn more about our approach to tiny house budgeting.